 How to Design an Ad Campaign

-As discussed in What is an Advertising Campaign?, random, sporadic and inconsistent themed advertising can waste marketing dollars and be ineffective in building sales.
+Random, sporadic and inconsistent themed advertising can waste marketing dollars and be ineffective in building sales.
 Small business owners are often tempted to making these errors in ad planning due to unrealistic expectations and assessment of results.

 Learn how to design an ad campaign for greater effectiveness and efficiency.